cancub/network-simulation/README.md

 --------------------------------------------------------------------------------
 CURRENT WORK:

+- should probably implement an interface class that can be inherited by hosts, switches, routers for their own purposes

 - expose link object in nodes, with each link containing a mutex that must be given to each node attached to it